 - 91. As explained above, pursuant to the Transaction, the Group is seeking to make certain amendments to the Existing Notes.
-Under the terms of the Existing Notes Indenture, the amendments being sought require the consent of 90 per cent. by value of the holders of the Existing Euro Notes (the "Existing Euro Notes (the "Existing Dollar Notes (the "Existing Dollar Notes (the "Existing Dollar Noteholders") pursuant to a consent solicitation process. - 92.
+Under the terms of the Existing Notes Indenture, the amendments being sought require the consent of 90 per cent. by value of the holders of the Existing Euro Notes (the "Existing Euro Noteholders") and 90 per cent. by value of the holders of the Existing Dollar Noteholders") pursuant to a consent solicitation process. - 92.
 The Scheme would, if approved, allow for the Existing Notes Amendments to be made with the consent of only a majority in number representing 75 per cent. in value of the Existing Noteholders present and voting at a creditors' meeting convened by the Court in respect of the Scheme.
 As further explained in paragraphs 115 to 132 below, it is proposed that the Existing Euro Noteholders and the Existing Dollar Noteholders vote together as one class in respect of the Scheme and so the relevant threshold would only need to be met in respect of the Existing Noteholders as a whole.